olincollege/gimik/README.md

 **Note** that for the figure to reload, you must right click the screen.

+Please go to our website for a more detailed explanation on how to use our program: https://olincollege.github.io/gimik/

 ### Contributors
 * Dasha Chadiuk, Olin College of Engineering '24
 * Han Vakil, Olin College of Engineering '24